Dr Hitoshi Nasu

 Public international law, international security law, international humanitarian law, the law of armed conflict, United Nations law, and new technologies and warfare.

-Dr Hitoshi Nasu is a senior lecturer in law at the Australian National University, with expertise in public international law, particularly in the fields of international security law and the law of armed conflict.
+Dr Hitoshi Nasu is an Associate Professor of Law at the Australian National University, with expertise in public international law, particularly in the fields of international security law and the law of armed conflict.
 He holds a Bachelor's and Master's degree in political science from Aoyama Gakuin University and a Master's degree and a PhD in law from the University of Sydney.
 He is the author of International Law on Peacekeeping: A Study of Article 40 of the UN Charter (Martinus Nijhoff, 2009) and co-editor of Human Rights in the Asia-Pacific Region: Towards Institution Building (Routledge, 2011), Asia-Pacific Disaster Management (Springer, 2013), New Technologies and the Law of Armed Conflict (TMC Asser, 2014), and Legal Perspectives on Security Institutions (Camrbidge University Press, 2015).
-He is currently the lead investigator of an Australian Research Council Discovery Grant Project, A Legal Analysis of Australia's Future Engagement with Asia-Pacific Security Instittuions (DP130103683), with Professor Donald R Rothwell, Associate Professor Robert McLaughlin and Associate Professor See Seng Tan.
+He is currently the lead investigator of an Australian Research Council Discovery Grant Project, A Legal Analysis of Australia's Future Engagement with Asia-Pacific Security Instittuions (DP130103683), with Professor Donald R Rothwell, Associate Professor Robert McLaughlin and Professor See Seng Tan.

 2013-2016: A Legal Analysis of Australia's Future Engagement with Asia-Pacific Security Institutions (funded by ARC Discovery Grant, Project ID: DP130103683) (with Donald R Rothwell, Robert McLaughlin and See Seng Tan).